angular-heidelberg/pages/community-updates/ngHeidelbergv9.md

 ## Next Meetup (#ngHeidelberg v10)

 Planned for May 2020.
-We have not forgotten the CFP!
+One speaker already confirmed.

 ----